 Students must pass Field 1 to proceed to Field 2.
-To pass Field 2/Seminar

 - Complete all assigned Learning Tasks per the Learning Contract with a rating of 3 or above. - Complete assigned tasks in Seminar by due date. - Complete 250 clock hours.

 Any of the following will result in a failing grade for Field 2/Seminar: